Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Who’s Most at Risk From Secondhand Nicotine Vape Exposure?

-According to health care experts, the following groups are at high risk from secondhand aerosol exposure:
+According to health care experts, the following groups are at high risk from second hand vaping exposure:

 - Pregnant woman